-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx)

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.